Sign

 For this we pray:

-those who experience Christ's humiliation
+4. That those who experience Christ's humiliation

 and cross because of physical illness,